hacker-as-a-company/manifesto/README.md

 # Hacker as a Company - Manifesto Repository
 **Version:** 1.0 • **Status:** Pre-operational • **Last updated:** 2025-11-15

-This repository contains the foundational documents of **Hacker as a Company (HaaC)** -
-a framework for ethical, autonomous, and legally compliant hackers who operate with the freedom of independents and the clarity of professionals.
+This repository contains the foundational documents of **Hacker as a Company (HaaC)**: a framework for ethical, autonomous, and legally compliant hackers who operate with the freedom of independents and the clarity of professionals.

 HaaC was created to define a new model for hackers:
 **Ethics first.
 Freedom second.
 Impact always.**